Problem-Solving Courts Information

 The Application Process

 The Problem-Solving Courts application process begins when the Defense Attorney/Public Defender meets with the defendant, explains the Problem-Solving Court expectations and the defendant agrees to pursue entry into the Program.
 The defendant, through his attorney, must send a “Problem-Solving Court Application” to the Problem-Solving Court Coordinator.
 A Probation Officer will screen the applicant at the Vermilion County Jail, if the applicant remains in custody.
+If the applicant is not in custody, the Probation Officer will set up an interview date with the applicant at the Probation Department.
 The initial screen includes collecting background information, history of previous drug and/or alcohol use, and any mental and/or physical illnesses.
 The Officer(s) will have the applicant sign releases of information.
-At the same time, the Probation Officer will provide the applicant with a copy of the Participant Handbook, which provides an overview and expectations of the program.
-If an applicant is on bond in the community, the Probation Officer will see the applicant at the Probation Department for the screening interview, as described above.
 After the screening, if the applicant meets criteria, he or she will be interviewed for a Substance Abuse Assessment or Mental Health Assessment by a licensed treatment provider.
 The purpose of the assessment is to diagnose and identify the level of treatment, make treatment recommendations, and create a treatment plan.
 The assessment will also highlight other areas for which the applicant should receive treatment (e.g. mental illness, trauma, PTSD, etc.).
 The Probation Officer then types a report with all information collected on the defendant and the team makes the decision on whether or not the defendant has met criteria.
 Then, the final determination is made by the presiding Judge on whether or not the defendant is approved into the program.
 Next, said Probation Officer will e-file an acceptance or denial form which will be served to all attorneys involved.
 Prior to entry into the Program, the Defense Attorney will review with the applicant the “Consent to Participate in Drug Court/Mental Health Court/Veteran’s Court”, and the “Addendum for Drug Court/Mental Health Court/Veteran’s Court”.
 Once all questions have been answered and both documents have been read and signed, the Judge will undertake appropriate plea proceedings, consistent with the law, Supreme Court Rule 402, and PSC Standard 7.2(e).
 The applicant will be advised of the treatment recommendations, status of placement, and the projected time for their name to come up on a wait list.

 How You Can Help Problem-Solving Courts